-The traditional class-D modulation scheme, which is used in the TPA005Dxx family, has a differential output in which each output is 180 degrees out of phase and changes from ground to the supply voltage, V{DD}.
-Therefore, the differential pre-filtered output varies between positive and negative V{DD}, where filtered 50% duty cycle yields 0 V across the load.
-The traditional class-D modulation scheme with voltage and current waveforms is shown in Figure 33.
-Note that, even at an average of 0 V across the load (50% duty cycle), the current to the load is high, causing a high loss and thus causing a high supply current.
+The traditional class-D modulation scheme, which is used in the TPA005Dxx family, has a differential output where each output is 180 degrees out of phase and changes from ground to the supply voltage, $V{DD}$ .
+Therefore, the differential pre-filtered output varies between positive and negative $V{DD}$ , where filtered 50% duty cycle yields 0 volts across the load.
+The traditional class-D modulation scheme with voltage and current waveforms is shown in Figure 35.
+Note that even at an average of 0 volts across the load (50% duty cycle), the current to the load is high causing a high loss and thus causing a high supply current.

-Figure 33.
-Traditional Class-D Modulation Scheme Output Voltage and Current Waveforms Into an Inductive Load With No Input
+Figure 35.
+Traditional Class-D Modulation Scheme's Output Voltage and Current Waveforms Into an Inductive Load With no Input

-TPA2005D1 Modulation Scheme
+TPA2010D1 Modulation Scheme

-The TPA2005D1 uses a modulation scheme that still has each output switching from 0 to the supply voltage.
-However, OUT+ and OUT- are now in phase with each other, with no input.
+The TPA2010D1 uses a modulation scheme that still has each output switching from 0 to the supply voltage.
+However, OUT+ and OUT- are now in phase with each other with no input.
 The duty cycle of OUT+ is greater than 50% and OUT- is less than 50% for positive voltages.
 The duty cycle of OUT+ is less than 50% and OUT- is greater than 50% for negative voltages.
-The voltage across the load remains at 0 V throughout most of the switching period, greatly reducing the switching current, which reduces any I2R losses in the load.
+The voltage across the load sits at 0 volts throughout most of the switching period greatly reducing the switching current, which reduces any IR losses in the load.